Let Them Eat Gluten Free Cake

 Rough Puff Pastry FAQs

-Unless the American butter has an 82% butterfat content, I would not recommend it.
-There are some, such as Vermont Creamery or Plugra.
-The higher water content in American butter means that the butter will become solid when very cold and not have that same plasticity that is crucial in making laminated pastry.
+I strongly suggest using butter that has a fat content of at least 82%.
+The water content in most American butters means that the butter will become solid when very cold and not have that same plasticity that is crucial in making laminated pastry.
 Solid butter can tear through dough, especially gluten free dough, much more easily.
 European butter is more expensive, but homemade puff pastry deserves the finest ingredients and you can find deals and freeze large quantities.
-I find a cheaper version of Kerrygold Irish butter at my local Lidl and freeze several pounds, where they're conveniently stored until I'm ready.
+I find a cheaper version of Kerrygold Irish butter (my favorite butter) at my local Lidl and freeze several pounds, where they're conveniently stored until I'm ready.

-A store bought blend may be substituted, but please note that this recipe has not been tested with any other blend than my own.
+While a store bought blend may be substituted, please note that this recipe has not been tested with any other blend than my own.
+Because there are so many that have varying types of components and levels of those, this recipe will work best with the one that it has been tested with (Kim's gluten free all purpose flour blend).

-There are an endless amount of things we can make with this gluten free rough puff pastry.
-Any recipe calling for traditional puff pastry will work with this gf puff pastry.
-Here are just a few ideas:
+There are an endless amount of things we can make with gluten free puff pastry.
+Any recipe calling for traditional puff pastry will work, but here are just a few ideas to get you started:

 • Cheese Straws -- addictive as all get out.